Senegal forward Mané ruled out of World Cup with leg injury

 Most of Senegal’s squad arrived in Qatar for the World Cup on Sunday.
 The team’s first game in Qatar is against the Netherlands on Monday.

-Senegal, the reigning African champion, had hoped that Mané could return but announced Thursday that it’s not possible.
+Senegal, the reigning African champion, had hoped that Mané could return at some point during the tournament.

 Senegal plays host Qatar four days after it faces the Netherlands.
 Its final game in Group A is against Ecuador on Nov.
 29.